AdrianTJ/bookish-journey/README.md

 To be able to get all the information from the database, we had to get a little creative.
 We could have looked up each drink bby ID, but this would have been too many get requests for the server and could cause problems.
 What we decided to do was use the lookup by letter, to return all cocktails that start with a certain letter, and then paste those JSONs together to get the entire database.
 Only after doing this do we store the data in our cloud storage, and we save a JSON per drink, in a folder with its ID as the name.
 That is the initial data transform to load the information, but afterwords, we clean the data in SQL and only keep the ingredients for each cocktail, which is what we use to generate the models.

-# 5. Modeling
+# Modeling

-1. **What types of models/architectures will you be using for this application?
-Which ones would you start with?**
+**Models and architectures we use, and the ones we started with.**

 Because the model we want to build is a hybrid model, there are various parts or components that we would like to leverage to be able to get recommendations.
 Something important to note is that each one of these components is in itself a recommendation system, but by making a selection or intersection of different systems, we believe we can get more varied and better results.
 We are starting with somethig that is not a ML model at all, [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
 This is in our opinion the easiest to implement, and can give us a good idea of some basic recommendations.

 After that, we want to build a more robust ML system that will be based on clustering.
 We want to start with [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering), and grow to other clustering algorithms from there.
 This is where the meat of the machine learning computation will take place.
 Something interesting to note is that we have discrete classes and k-means clustering works **only on real vectors**, so we have to solve the problem of generating real vectors from a list of categorical variables.
 This will be done by using [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) as an in-between step from having the raw ingredients to generating an n-dimensional aproximation to a point from that list.

-   The last cog in the machine learning puzzle is [market basket analysis](https://www.analyticsvidhya.com/blog/2021/10/a-comprehensive-guide-on-market-basket-analysis/).
-We want to leverage the predictive power that comes from this sort of algorithm to also make recommendations.
-We will try to implement this idea from [Mikael Davidsson](https://towardsdatascience.com/using-machine-learning-to-generate-recipes-that-actually-works-b2331c85ab72#d595) who tried to use machine learning to generate recipes that actually work, but we will apply it to cocktails.
+Our other model that we designed was a Mean Shift clustering algorithm, baed on the same process as the K-Means one.

 Both of the ML solutions that we use to build our model are unsupervised, and as such, metrics are a little more complicated than simply evaluating mean squared error, but that discussion is saved for the next section.
 What we decided to do is select some recommendations from the output of each of these sub-models, and return a final drink list based on the outputs of the three components.

-# 6. Evaluation
+# Evaluation

 One of the goals will be to generate high [Serendipity](https://eugeneyan.com/writing/serendipity-and-accuracy-in-recommender-systems/).
 Serendipity is a metric that is commonly used in recommender systems, where a high score means that the user was pleasantly surprised.

-1. **How would you evaluate your model performance, both during training and inference?**
+1. **Evaluating model preformance, during and after training.**

    We have decided that we are doing model evaluation for each of our two ML models, and then after combining these with the cosine distance and generating our final meta-model, we are also doing some more subjective evaluation based not on metrics but on human input.